Code-Institute-Submissions/Memory-Game-12/README.md

 ## UX
 This project recreates the classic games of memory card and Simon in a modern a retro-style single page application.

-In order to make the user experience as easy as possible as well as fun I decided for a simple Single-Page Applications that includes a header introduction, a navigation menu, refresh button to start a new game, footer with contact information, all this easy an accessible for the user to interact with the app.
+In order to make the user experience as easy as possible as well as fun, I decided for a simple Single-Page Applications that includes a header introduction, a navigation menu, refresh button to start a new game, footer with contact information, all this easy and accessible for the user to interact with the app.

 ### User stories